-With a view to assess possibility and feasibility of a package in accordance with the characteristics thereof, persons with reduced mobility shall give notice, before proceeding with a booking request, of such condition to the retailer.
+With a view to assessing the possibility and feasibility of a package in accordance with the characteristics thereof, persons with reduced mobility shall give notice, before proceeding with a booking request, of such condition to the retailer.

 As laid down in Regulation CE 1107/2006, a “person with reduced mobility” means any person whose mobility is reduced due to physical incapacity (sensory or locomotors, permanent or temporary), intellectual impairment, age, or any other cause of disability when making a journey (i.e. when using transport by reason for the journey) and whose situation needs special attention and the adaptation to a person’s needs of the service made available to all passengers.